nicearma/dnui/readme.txt

 2. You can dev your own ChekkerImage[Plugin].php code, and add this to CheckersDNUI (you can send me the code and i will put this in the Free version)
 3. Ask me to do it this plugin compatible with the X Plugin (Only for Pro version)

 = Where i can found the version pro? =
 You can found it at https://apps.nicearma.com

-= Why after upgrade the plugin, doesn't work =

-This is a bug that i don't know have to resolver, the problem is that i change some value from the database, and in the update this value is not added to the database, but the solution is easy:
-*Deactivate and active it the plugin again*
+= Fetching server... all time =

+I really don't know why some of you have this problem, try to reset the options at the option tab, and if the problem continue make a Support Threads at wordpress.org

 = How to test the plugin in my page =